martaholda/Portfolio/README.md

 # Portfolio

 # About me
 My name is Marta Hołda.
 I am master of pharmacy.
 Working in pharmacy didn't get me enough fulfillment, so I started to learn something new.
-I was always interested in working with software, so I choose software testing.
+I was always interested in working with software, so I have chosen software testing.
 My goal is to expand my testing knowledge and technical skills.
 I am starting to gain some experience in testing (in progress).

 # Tools
 * [TestLink](https://testlink.org/) - creating test cases